gxc-challenge-winter21/gxc-team-1/README.md

   <H3> A B O U T </H3>
 <p>
   We are glad to welcome you to our repository today.
-During the last three months (October 2021 - December 2021) we developed a concept how to integrate folding     bikes attractively and easily with public transport, especially in rural areas.
+During the last three months (October 2021 - December 2021) we developed a concept how to integrate folding     bikes attractively and easily with public transport, especially in suburban areas.
 For the implementation, we designed a digital prototype in the form of a mobile app.
 The prototype is not meant to be a standalone application, rather it should be seen as an extension of the already existing <i>DB Navigator</i>-App.
 </p>
 <br>